irosyadi/gitbook/research/machine-learning-metric.md

 # Machine Learning Metrics

+## Accuracy and Loss
+- Loss (not in %) can be seen as a distance between the true values of the problem and the values predicted by the model.
+Greater the loss is, more huge is the errors you made on the data.
+- Loss is often used in the training process to find the "best" parameter values for your model (e.g. weights in neural network).
+It is what you try to optimize in the training by updating weights.
+- Accuracy (in %) can be seen as the number of error you made on the data.
+- Accuracy is more from an applied perspective.
+Once you find the optimized parameters above, you use this metrics to evaluate how accurate your model's prediction is compared to the true data.
+- That means :
+    - a low accuracy and huge loss means you made huge errors on a lot of data
+    - a low accuracy but low loss means you made little errors on a lot of data
+    - a great accuracy with low loss means you made low errors on a few data (best case)

+## Prediction
 - Condition Positive (P) : the number of real positive cases in the data
 - Condition Negative (N) : the number of real negative cases in the data
 - True Positive or Hit